 New Jersey Protects Whistleblowers

 Whistleblowers hold their employers accountable.
-However, employees who report illegal activity take a risk reporting their employers.
+However, employees who report illegal activity take a risk when reporting their employers.
 Fortunately, New Jersey law protects employees from retaliation.

 Employees should feel safe and secure reporting illegal activity.
 Whistleblowers should not also fear losing their jobs when trying to do the right thing.
 When employees witness unlawful actions, they have the right to refuse participation and to report activities to the authorities.
 If an employee does report fraudulent activity, the employer cannot then retaliate against the employee.
 If an employer does retaliate against a whistleblower, the law is on the whistleblower’s side.